 NGC 3294

 NGC 3294 is a spiral galaxy in the constellation Leo Minor.
 It was discovered by William Herschel on Mar 17, 1787.
 It is a member of the Leo II Groups, a series of galaxies and galaxy clusters strung out from the right edge of the Virgo Supercluster.
 The galaxy is located at a distance of 98 million light years and is receding with a heliocentric radial velocity of 1,586 km/s.
 The morphological class of NGC 3294 is SA(rs)bc, which means this is a spiral galaxy with no central bar (SA), an incomplete inner ring structure (rs), and moderately wound spiral arms (bc).
-This galaxy has been host to a pair of supernova events.
-SN 1990H was discovered April 9, 1990 at a position 12″ west and 1″ south of the galactic nucleus.
+This galaxy has been host to a pair of supernova events: SN 1990H was discovered by Saul Perlmutter and Carlton Pennypacker on April 9, 1990 at a position 12″ west and 1″ south of the galactic nucleus.
 The spectrum and light curve resembled a type II core-collapse supernova similar to SN 1987A.
-A scan two years later on February 14, 1992, SN 1992G was imaged 27″ east and 10.5″ south of the nucleus.
+SN 1992G was discovered by Shunji Sasaki on 14 February 14 1992, 27″ east and 10.5″ south of the galaxy's nucleus.
 This was determined to be a type Ia supernova.

 More Images: